Published by Chapman and Hall/CRC

 This zip file is password protected.
 Instructors should send an email to Jon Hodge at jhodge1@stedwards.edu to obtain the password for this file.

-Errata for Abstract Algebra: An Inquiry-Based Approach
+Errata for the First Edition of Abstract Algebra: An Inquiry-Based Approach

 Some errors and typographical errors have been discovered in the book.
 Click here to obtain a pdf document that describes these errors.